Witnesses in Scotland

 Giving Evidence by TV links

 Certain witnesses, on application, may be able give their evidence from another part of the court building or from a completely different location.
-If you are considering citing a witness for whom a live TV link would be appropriate you should consider this protocol and contact the Scottish Court Service Electronic Services Delivery Unit at the earliest opportunity.
+If you are considering citing a witness for whom a live TV link would be appropriate you should consider this protocol and contact the Scottish Courts and Tribunals Service Electronic Services Delivery Unit at the earliest opportunity.